-We have adopted an Environmental Policy, a Statement on Climate Change, and a Human Rights Statement that evidence our good corporate citizenship and express our commitments to conduct business in a sustainable and responsible manner in respect of people and the planet.
+We have adopted, and periodically review and update, our Environmental Policy, Statement on Climate Change, and Human Rights Statement that evidence our good corporate citizenship and express our commitments to conduct business in a sustainable and responsible manner in respect of people and the planet.
 These policies may be found on our website at www.assuredguaranty.com/governance.